apache/druid/docs/do-not-merge.md

 [#14333](https://github.com/apache/druid/pull/14333)

-### Subquery stats for the Broker
+### New subquery metrics for the Broker

-The new  `SubqueryCountStatsMonitor` emits metrics corresponding to the subqueries and their execution
+The new  `SubqueryCountStatsMonitor` emits metrics corresponding to the subqueries and their execution.

 |Metric|Description|Dimensions|Normal value|
 |------|-----------|----------|------------|